 Aircraft Fuel Supply System with Three Tanks

-The left wing and the right wing tanks are equipped with the volume control block intended to cut the outlet off if fluid volume in the tank becomes less than preset volume.
-A similar block in the central tank controls both the tank overfill and the exposure of its highest port.
+In the left wing, right wing, and central tanks, the controllers cut the outlet off if fluid volume in the tank becomes less than preset volume.
+In the central tank, the controllers also prevent the tank from overflowing.
 In all tanks, the cutoff is performed with the 2-way valves.
 The model can be simulated under different flight scenarios including different pump failure.

 Tank System Center Subsystem